 My primary focus now is on writing and research.
 I live on the outskirts of a small village in Cambridgeshire with my partner Sarah Franklin and our beautiful dogs, Poppy and Bluebell.

 I am no longer involved in the supervision or examination of research students and I am sorry I cannot offer mentorship at this time.
 I am also not considering any involvement in any research projects funded by or based in universities.
-I do still offer a small number of lectures and seminars/workshops based on my research.
+I still offer a small number of public lectures and seminars/workshops based on my research.